Published:

 The calculations involved are somewhat complicated, but they are routine for your loan officer.
 They can work the numbers for you in seconds.
 Just keep in mind that there are ways to increase the amount of house you can get for a certain payment.

 For example, you might decide to lower the rate by paying discount points.
-You can expect that making a one-time payment of 1% of your loan amount will lower your interest rate by about .25%.
+You can expect that paying 1 discount point, which costs 1% of your loan amount, will typically lower your interest rate by about 0.25%.
 For a loan amount of $450,000, the lower rate will reduce your monthly payment by about $65.

 The second question, how much house the lender will approve you for, is a little more involved.